cmcntsh/compSci2021_IntroCompSci/README.md

 * These are well worth watching!
 Crash course computer science (41 videos 7 hours 54 min): https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo
 * Free text available online.
 Introduction to Data Technologies by Paul Murrell https://www.stat.auckland.ac.nz/~paul/ItDT/
+* Executing Python code online
+  * You can open a Jupyter Notebook on Kaggle.com. https://www.kaggle.com/code (Links to an external site.)
+  * You can also open an IDE on GitHub.
+GitHub - open a repository or create a new one - Code - Open in GitHub Desktop.